Love Sign: Promotion

 The song was performed live on Soul Train in 1994.

 Chart performance

-The song was released as a promotional single and therefore was not allowed to chart on the U.S. Billboard Hot 100 or any other main U.S. charts (promotional singles were not allowed to chart until late 1998, when Billboard changed its chart rules to include promotional/radio-only singles).
+The song was released as a promotional single and therefore was not allowed to chart on the US Billboard Hot 100 or any other main US charts (promotional singles were not allowed to chart until late 1998, when Billboard changed its chart rules to include promotional/radio-only singles).

 It was a moderate success in the Urban/Rhythmic market, making the top 40 of the R&B Airplay and Rhythmic Top 40 charts.
-It was a minor success on the main U.S. airplay chart, debuting and peaking at number 72 on the Hot 100 Airplay chart for one week.
+It was a minor success on the main US airplay chart, debuting and peaking at number 72 on the Hot 100 Airplay chart for one week.